 Wing Bikes Model Lineup

-Five distinct Wing models are available as of summer 2022, the latest being the Wing Bikes Freedom X, an upgrade to the cheaper yet similar Wing Bikes Freedom 2.
+Five distinct Wing models are available as of 2024, the latest being the Wing Bikes Freedom X, an upgrade to the cheaper yet similar Wing Bikes Freedom 2.
 Additionally, you have the Freedom Fatty fat bike and the mini Freedom S.

 This section of the Wing bike review will closely examine the individual models.